FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_215.md

 # Route 215

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_215/).

 Trainer                    | Pokémons
 ---                        | ---
 Black Belt Derek           | ![][256]  [Combusken] Lv.
 34  ![][106]  [Hitmonlee] Lv.
 34